 (sometimes called "PILLOW FOOT")

-Plasma Cell Pododermatitis is a foot pad disease of the cat which is fairly classical in its appearance yet its significance is poorly understood as many affected cats do not require therapy.
-"Plasma Cell Pododermatitis" literally means foot inflammation involving infiltration by "plasma cells."
-Plasma cells are activated lymphocytes in full anti-body producing maturity.
-The fact that this cell of the active immune system is involved in this condition implies some sort of immune stimulation in the genesis of the disease.
-Understanding of Plasma Cell Pododermatitis has not progressed far enough to begin to suggest what sort of stimulation this might be.
-Some studies have found a link between Plasma Cell Pododermatitis and Feline Immunodeficiency Virus infection so it is very important to screen an affected cat for this virus.
+The fact that a cell of the activated immune system is involved in plasma cell pododermatitis implies some sort of immune stimulation in the genesis of the disease and, in fact, therapy targeting the immune system generally controls the disease.
+That said, understanding of plasma cell pododermatitis has not progressed far enough to begin to suggest exactly what sort of stimulation this might be.
+Some studies have found a link between plasma cell pododermatitis and Feline Immunodeficiency Virus infection so it is very important to screen an affected cat for this virus.
 Exactly what the link is between these two conditions remains unclear.